tooevangelist/flexible-jekyll/_posts/2022-01-01-devrel-events-developer-relations-community-meetups.markdown

 ---
 layout: post
-title: Use GitHub to add your own devrel meetup to this list
+title: Use GitHub to add your own meetup to this list
 date: 2022-01-01 10:00:00 +0000 # Date and time for your event
 description: Edit a copy of this markdown file with your event details make a pull request to Master.
 Or see the Readme.md file for more details.</br> Click on to see how an event ad may look like # Post description
 img: github-repo-750.png # Cover image.
 750x500 px works best